Pochieng1994/Spotify-App/README.md

 ## Overview

-React-JS Application that enables a user to search for and listen to any song inside of Spotify's Database.
+React-JS Application that enables you to search for and listen to any song inside of Spotify's Database.

 ## How the Application Works

-The user enters a specific song in the input field that they would wish to listen to, upon pressing enter the application will generate a list of songs that correspond to the search term that the user queried for.
-Once the list has been generated the user can click on the song he or she wishes to listen to, the user will be directed to a new tab where they can listen to the song.
+You enter a specific song in the input field that you would wish to listen to, upon pressing enter the application will generate a list of songs that correspond to the search term that you queried for.
+Once the list has been generated you can click on the song you wish to listen to, after clicking you'll then be directed to a new tab where you can listen to the song.

 ## Technologies Used